 Creating A Corrosive Environment

-Another problem that may occur as the alkalinity of the porcelain rises is the effect it has on aluminum.
+Another problem that may occur as the alkalinity of the white clay body rises is the effect it has on aluminum.
 Under stable pH conditions (4.5 -8.5), aluminum has the ability to form an oxide layer that allows it to be highly resistant to weathering in industrial atmospheres where other metals break down.
 However, when the pH level rises above stable pH conditions, the oxide layer is unable to renew itself fast enough, causing corrosion or “pitting” of the aluminum.

 A Possible Solution